Become A Citizen Scientist

 Becoming a Citizen Scientist is a great way to get involved in our research while working within your own schedule!
 Help us build a better picture of where harbor porpoises and harbor seals are going in the Salish Sea.

 We are now holding formal Citizen Scientist Training sessions to provide all our Citizen Scientists with the tools and knowledge needed to conduct sightings on their own with confidence.
-Our next training will be held on October 20th at 5:45pm (PST).

 Preparation Before Training

 Familiarize yourself with our datasheets to see what information we collect.
 If you are observing at our primary field location of Burrows Pass, Washington Park (in Anacortes), download this sheet specifically for that location.
 For all other observation locations, download this Citizen Scientist Sighting Sheet.

 Watch our step-by-step Citizen Scientist Training Video where Research Director Dr. Cindy Elliser walks you through how to fill out your Sighting Sheet.

 Current Citizen Science Locations

 What Can You See?

 There are several species of marine mammal that can be seen year-round in the Salish Sea region, as well as a few that can be observed at various points throughout the year.
 The marine mammal species found in this part of the Pacific Northwest are:

 - Orcas (killer whales)

 - Steller sea lions